Jolak5/kanban-copy/todo-list/tests_1.md

 - This is a pair-programming project.
 Please decide whose project will you use for testing.
 - Create a test file (`[..].test.js`) for a file containing the **add item** and **delete item**  functions that you want to test.
 - Take a look at each of these functions.
 Are they *pure functions*?
 If the answer is "yes" then writing tests for them should be straightforward.
-Some of those functions however will update *localStorage* and manipulate *DOM*.
+Some of those functions however will update *localStorage* and manipulate the *DOM*.
 For those, you will need to use mocks:
   - Mock a storage object to "imitate" localStorage operations.
   - Mock HTML to test if add/delete functions add or remove exactly one `<li>` element to/from the list in the DOM.
 - Make sure you group your tests using the `description()` method.